-If your first episode happens in the first three months of pregnancy, you are not an increased risk of miscarriage, and your baby's risk of having problems is minimal.
+If your first episode happens in the first three months of pregnancy; you are not an increased risk of miscarriage, and your baby's risk of having problems is minimal.
 Later in pregnancy, a first episode should not affect your baby unless you are in labour.

-If you go into labour less than 6 weeks after a first episode of genital herpes, your immune system won't have had time to produce antibodies to protect your baby.
+If you go into labour less than six weeks after a first episode of genital herpes, your immune system won't have had time to produce antibodies to protect your baby.
 This means that there is a high chance of passing the virus to your baby if you have a vaginal birth.
 If your first episode is earlier in pregnancy, your immune system will provide protection to your baby.

 When a baby catches the herpes virus at birth, it is known as neonatal herpes.
-It can be serious but is very rare (in the UK 1-2 out of every 100 000 newborn babies).
+It can be serious but is very rare (in the UK one to two out of every 100 000 newborn babies).
 Your baby will be looked after in a neonatal unit by a specialist team of doctors.
+If the baby has symptoms or is at high risk, they will need admission to the neonatal unit for investigations and starting treatment.
+The investigations include swabs, blood tests and a lumbar puncture.
+The treatment can last up to three weeks based on a risk assessment done by the neonatal team.
+You will have the chance to speak to the neonatal team about the plan and what to expect.